 J. BIDDING SCHEDULE

-K. PRE-QUALIFICATION OF SUBCONTRACTORS
+K. PRE-QUALIFICATIONS OF SUBCONTRACTORS

-The construction manager develops procedures for pre-qualification of trade contractors and coordinates with FDC to ensure that the procedures are acceptable.
+The Construction Manager develops procedures for prequalification of trade contractors, and coordinates with FDC to ensure that the procedures are acceptable.

 After receipt of bids, a scope review with the apparent low bidder may indicate the need to negotiate the bid amount.
-The construction manager may conduct such negotiations upon approval of the project manager.
+The Construction Manager may conduct such negotiations upon approval of the Project Manager.

-M. CONSTRUCTION MANAGER INVOICES AND PAY REQUESTS
+M. CONSTRUCTION MANAGER INVOICES AND PAY APPLICATIONS

-N. REQUESTS FOR SELF-PERFORMANCE
+N. REQUEST FOR SELF-PERFORMANCE

-If the construction manager makes a request to self-perform any portion of the work, the request is handled as described in "Procedures for Self-Performance of Work" (forms section).
+If the Construction Manager makes a request to self-perform any portion of the work, the request is handled as described in "Procedures for Self-Performance of Work" (Forms section).

-O. CONSTRUCTION MANAGER’S CONTINGENCY MODIFICATIONS
+O. CONSTRUCTION MANAGER’S CONTINGENCY MODIFICATION